ideditor/schema-builder/README.md

 //–
 ```

-[Checkbox field tyes](#checkboxes) use the options keys to specify the values of the OSM tag corresponding
+[Checkbox fields](#checkboxes) use the options keys to specify the values of the OSM tag corresponding
 to the different states of the checkbox input element, in the following order:
 1. fields of type `check`: _unset state_ (must use the option `undefined`), _checked state_,
 _unchecked state_ ([example](https://github.com/openstreetmap/id-tagging-schema/blob/2375a6b/data/fields/parcel_pickup.json))